Emotion Cognizance Improves Health Fake News Identification: Conclusions and Future Work

-In this paper, we considered the utility of the affective character of news articles for the task of misinformation detection in the health domain.
+In this paper, we considered the utility of the affective character of news articles for the task of fake news detection in the health domain.
 We illustrated that amplifying the emotions within a news story (and in a sense, uplift their importance) helps downstream algorithms, supervised and unsupervised, to identify health fake news better.
 In a way, our results indicate that fake and real news differ in the nature of emotional information within them, so exaggerating the emotional information within both stretch them further apart in any representation, helping to distinguish them from each other.
 In particular, our simple method to emotionize text using external emotion intensity lexicons were seen to yield text representations that were empirically seen to be much more suited for the task of identifying health fake news.

-In the interest of making a broader point establishing the utility of affective information for the task, we empirically evaluated the representations over a wide variety of supervised and unsupervised techniques and methods over varying parameter settings, across which consistent and significant gains were observed.
+In the interest of making a broader point establishing the utility of affective information for the task, we empirically evaluated the representations over a wide variety of supervised and unsupervised techniques and methods over varying parameter settings, across which consistent and noteworthy gains were observed.
 This firmly establishes the utility of emotion information in improving health fake news identification.